CynicRus/FASMDbgHelper/README.md

 # FASMDbgHelper

 **FASMDbgHelper** is a plugin for x64dbg that enables loading of FASM assembler `.fas` symbol files and imports FASM labels as comments and named labels into the current debugging session.
-This greatly improves usability when reverse-engineering binaries assembled with FASM.
+This greatly improves usability when debugging binaries assembled with FASM.

 > :warning: **To use the plugin, you must be paused on EIP/RIP of the process you want to import symbols for (i.e., at the entry point of the debugged module).**